 The views reported here by both young people and professionals differ significantly from the ‘culture of disbelief’ and Home Office complicity portrayed in some studies.
 However, this is not to suggest that young people did not have any problems at the intersection of social care and immigration.
 Some of the young people had struggled to access assistance with the immigration system.
 Aziz described having to beg a social worker to attend court with him.
 Whilst she did agree to attend in the end, Aziz remained disappointed that she hadn’t immediately agreed.

 There were also notable inequities between the service young people received when they exhausted their appeal rights.
 Whilst it was local policy to continue to provide basic financial and accommodation assistance to young people who had their claims rejected, at least for a period of time, some young people received substantially more support than others.
 This discrepancy appeared largely related to the different relationships with professionals that young people developed, as well as the effectiveness of the professional.
 One young person who was struggling to get support had been through numerous workers, and had no settled long-term personal advisor with whom he had built a relationship.
-Conversely, another young man in similar circumstances received ample funding and resources.
+Conversely, another young man in similar circumstances received more funding and resources.
 He had built strong relationships with a social worker and personal advisor over many years.
 This highlights how the power young people have to express and enact their agency can rest largely on their interdependency with others (Burkitt, 2016).
 The professionals appeared aware of this inequity and explicitly linked it with the effectiveness of individual professionals:

 If you want extra support for a young person you have to be able to make a very good case to the manager.
 Personal Advisor